 - On-site child care

-If you need emergency housing because of a domestic violence situation, please call the 24/7 Philadelphia Domestic Violence Hotline (1-866-723-3014).
+If you are experiencing any form of Domestic Violence/Intimate Partner Violence, please call the 24/7 Philadelphia Domestic Violence Hotline (1-866-723-3014).

 Safe haven resources: Women Against Abuse’s safe havens provide residents with three meals a day and donated goods as needed.
 Facilities include an outdoor playground; a computer lab supplied by the City of Philadelphia’s Freedom Rings Initiative; a workout room donated by Curves; an art therapy room; a laundry facility; a professionally staffed kitchen; a cafeteria; and a community room where client meetings are held.
 The safe havens also have 24-hour security staff.
 The locations of the safe havens are kept confidential to maintain client safety.

-Case management services: Case managers provide housing, financial and employment counseling to help women plan for long-term safe housing upon exit from shelter.
-Case managers also work with women to develop a comprehensive safety plan that fit their unique situations.
-Children and their mothers meet with children’s case managers to address issues pertaining to safety, education, health, social support, and behavioral and developmental well-being.
+Case management services: Case managers provide housing, financial and employment counseling to help survivors plan for long-term safe housing upon exit from shelter.
+Case managers also work with clients to develop a comprehensive safety plan that fits their unique situations.
+Clients with children can meet with a children’s case manager to address issues pertaining to safety, education, health, social support, and behavioral and developmental well-being.
 Children’s case managers ensure minimal disruption to schooling, particularly if a child needs to relocate to a new school for safety reasons.

 Based on years of experience serving survivors of domestic violence, Women Against Abuse developed a unique trauma-informed case management model that is the first to address the intersection of homelessness and domestic violence.
 We expect this approach to result in greater outcomes for clients, such as preventing chronic homelessness, improving ability to manage trauma symptoms, and reducing return to shelter.